wasn-eu/CubeCell_Getting_Started/README.md

 **The IndoorNode and ModularNode Firmware is only for our Nodes.
 This Firmwares will not work on other hardware.**

 OneWire Sensors will be supported on GPIO1.
 Right now the CubeCell hangs sometimes with activated OneWire.
+Serial GPS modules are supported, connect GPIO3 TX and GPIO5 RX.

 ## Use CubeCell Configurator for configuration